 Capital Gains Tax (CGT)

-The most common transactions individuals undertake with cryptoassets are the buying and selling of a particular token as an investment.
-As with other assets you buy and sell as an investment, you pay CGT when you make a gain on a disposal.
+The most common transactions individuals undertake with cryptoassets are buying and selling a particular token as an investment.
+As with other investments, you pay CGT when you make a gain on a disposal.
 Similar to other assets, you can deduct associated costs of disposal and acquisition, such as the purchase price, transaction fees and valuations, when calculating your gains.
 Importantly, swapping from one cryptoasset to another is a disposal, even though no cash is received

 In instances where a private key, which provides access to the wallet where the cryptoassets are stored, has been lost (for example, when a password is simply forgotten, stored on hardware which is lost, or becomes inaccessible) a negligible value claim can also be made.
-To successfully make this claim HMRC would need evidence that the key cannot be retrieved, rather than it simply being misplaced.
+To successfully make this claim HMRC would need evidence that the key cannot be retrieved, rather than simply being misplaced.
 Where the key is misplaced, a negligible value claim may not be accepted by HMRC.